Computing Shortest Paths among Curved Obstacles in the Plane: Computing a Shortest Path in the Relevant Visibility Graph

 \section{Computing a Shortest Path in the Relevant Visibility Graph}

-In this section, we compute a shortest path from $s$ to $t$ in $G$, which is the relevant visibility graph of the $O(h)$ pairwise disjoint convex splinegons in $\calS'$ with totally $O(n)$ vertices.
+In this section, we compute a shortest path from $s$ to $t$ in $G$, which is the relevant visibility graph of the $O(h)$ pairwise disjoint convex splinegons in $\calS'$ with a total of $O(n)$ vertices.
 Recall that $k$ is the number of the free common tangents of all splinegons in $\calS'$.
 For convenience, we assume that the number of convex splinegons in $\calS'$ is $h$ and the total number of splinegon vertices is $n$.
 Let $\calS'=\{S_1, S_2, \ldots, S_h\}$.

 To find a shortest path from $s$ to $t$ in the graph $G$, since $G$ has $O(k)$ nodes and $O(k)$ edges, simply running Dijkstra's algorithm on $G$ would take $O(k\log k)$ time.
 To avoid the $\log k$ factor, we transform $G$ to a {\em coalesced graph} $G^c$ such that: (1) $G^c$ has only $O(h)$ nodes and $O(k)$ edges; (2) a shortest $s$-$t$ path in $G$ corresponds to a shortest $s$-$t$ path in $G^c$, which can be found in $O(h\log h+k)$ time.
 This approach is quite similar to that in \cite{ref:ChenCo11} for computing a shortest $s$-$t$ path among $n$ convex pseudodisks of $O(1)$ complexity each.
 In general, the approach in \cite{ref:ChenCo11} relies only on the convexity of the objects involved and thus is applicable to our problem setting.
 Note that the idea of using a coalesced graph was first proposed by Hershberger and Guibas \cite{ref:HershbergerAn88}, but the definition of the coalesced graph and its construction in \cite{ref:ChenCo11} are both different from those in \cite{ref:HershbergerAn88}.
 We extend the method in \cite{ref:ChenCo11} to solving our problem in the splinegon setting.